 You are reading the Notebook PC User's Manual.
 This User's Manual provides information on the various components in the Notebook PC and how to use them.
-The following are major sections of this User's Manual:
+The following are major sections of this User's Manuals:

-1. Introducing the Notebook PC

-Introduces the Notebook PC and this User's Manual.

-2. Knowing the Parts

-Gives information on the Notebook PC components.

-3. Getting Started

-Provides information on getting started with the Notebook PC.

-4. Using the Notebook PC

-Gives information on using the Notebook PC's components.

-5. Appendix

-Introduces optional accessories, computer terms, and safety information.
+- 1. Introducing the Notebook PC Introduces you to the Notebook PC and this User's Manual. - Knowing the Parts Gives you information on the Notebook PC's components. - 3.
+Getting Started Gives you information on getting started with the Notebook PC. - 4.
+Using the Notebook PC Gives you information on using the Notebook PC's components. - 5.
+Appendix Introduces you to optional accessories and gives additional information.